Search results for

 The Sonos Move on a dark green couch with a plant in the foreground.

-The Sonos Move looks great and will blend into the design of any situation.
+The Sonos Move looks great and will blend into any situation.

-Currently, Qobuz is the only Sonos-integrated streaming service that offers Hi-Res audio.
 If you have a Sonos speaker or home audio system with Sonos S2, you can stream Qobuz directly through it.
-Sonos S2 products stream a maximum audio quality of 24-bit/48kHz Hi-Res FLAC files and if you attempt to stream a track with a sample rate higher than 48kHz, it will switch it to 16-bit/44.1kHz lossless CD-quality.
+Sonos S2 products stream audio up to 24-bit/48kHz Hi-Res FLAC, and if you attempt to stream a track with a sample rate above 48kHz, it will switch it to 16-bit/44.1kHz lossless CD-quality.

 If you plan to vacation in a country that doesn’t offer Qobuz, you won’t be able to stream your Qobuz files to your Sonos system.
 Not that many people have to worry about this currently.